btemperton/snakemake_setup/README.md

 You'll notice on line 22 of the `Snakefile`, you can specify which rules you want to run locally, and which ones you want to turn into cluster jobs.
 If you uncomment this line, the `setup` rule will be run locally and only the `test_conda` rule will create a cluster job.

 It's a pretty cool tool for creating reproducible computational pipelines.

+## Test Case

+For this test case, we will use Snakemake to analyse the viral content of the [Biller et al metagenomes](https://www.nature.com/articles/sdata2018176)